MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ## Operation

+The Sales Order Agent is designed to run autonomously in the background, using AI to perform its tasks while keeping users informed about key steps and involving them when necessary, whether in specific scenarios, for instance to review outgoing messages, or based on configured preferences.

-The Sales Order Agent uses AI to perform its tasks.
-Conceptually, it interacts with the Business Central functionality in a similar way Business Central users interact with it.
-The agent is provided with a general description (or _instructions_), expressed in natural language, of how the process of capturing sales orders should be handled.
-It then uses the UI elements captions, tooltips and other properties, combined with the data presented on Business Central pages and its instructions to perfrom the task step by step, starting from the designated Role Center, as a user would.
+Conceptually, the agent interacts with Business Central functionality in a manner similar to how Business Central users interact with it.
+The agent is provided with general instructions, expressed in natural language, outlining how the process of capturing sales orders should be handled.
+It then uses UI metadata, such as captions, tooltips, and other properties, combined with the data presented on Business Central pages and its own instructions, to determine each step required to complete the task.
+Starting from the designated Role Center, it navigates the pages, invokes UI actions and enters data as a user would.
+This approach allows a high degree of flexibility and adaptability for the agent to achieve its goal, as neither its interaction surface nor its steps are hardcoded but are determined by AI based on the context of each step.

-It operates without human intervention (autonomously) for most tasks, acting on behalf of the company or users, but always keeps users informed and involves them when needed or required in specific scenarios.

-Automatically resolves validation errors where possible​
+This flexibility enables the agent to discover and interact with relevant custom fields and actions, as well as attempt to automatically resolve validation errors by processing displayed error messages and adjusting the input accordingly.

+The agent operates within the permissions and profile (role) assigned to it by the administrator.
+Permissions define which areas of the product (tables) the agent has access to, while the profile outlines the UX elements (pages and actions) the agent can engage with during its work.
+Default permissions and a profile are assigned to the agent out of the box; however, administrators can update these as needed.

+> [!Note]
+> The Sales Order Agent is provided as an app, pre-installed in the countries where it is being previewed.
+The app includes agent-specific pages, permission sets, and a profile.
+While in preview, the app is not extensible by developers, nor is it possible to view or adjust the agent's instructions.

 The agent relies on an email dispatcher that continuously monitors a designated mailbox for item requests.
 The dispatcher triggers the agent to perform tasks and then sends results, such as prepared sales quotes, to the customer in response.